antonboychenko/spss-dsl-2.0/SPSS_md_2_chapter.md

 **Categorical variables** are the ones that imply *separate* categories as values.
 Hence, the value of this variable cannot be in-between two values.
 For instance, a city a person was born in is a categorical variable.
 A person cannot be born a bit in London and a bit in Manchester.
 They are born in either one or another.
 In SPSS there are two types of categorical variables:

 1. **Ordinal** - those that imply an order of categories.
 Example: highest achieved level of education (High School, Bachelors's Degree, Master's Degree, etc.).
 You can order these categories from lowest to highest.
 2. **Nominal** - those that imply the absence of the order of categories.
-Example: favorite colour (Green, Blue, Yellow, etc.).
+Example: favourite colour (Green, Blue, Yellow, etc.).
 There is no order of these colours, none of them is "higher" or "lower" than any other.

-**Continous (or interval) variables** are the variables that imply the existence of an interval.
+**Continuous (or interval) variables** are the variables that imply the existence of an interval.
 A value of the variable can be anywhere in this interval.
 For instance, your age is a continuous variable.
 You can be 18 or 34 years old.
 But also you can be 18.5 or 34.6 years old.
 The level of granularity differs from variable to variable, but the key logic remains.

 In SPSS continuous or interval variables are called **Scale** variables.

 :bulb: Take a minute and think of examples of continuous variables.
-Name at least two and discuss them in the breakout room.
+Name at least two and discuss them with the person next to you or in your breakout room.

 Let's now shift to particular variable types and understand how to explore them.

 ## Categorical variables <a name = "cat_var"></a>

 You might understand that as the categorical variables imply that their categories are separate, we **cannot** use such descriptives as an average or a standard deviation.
-Imagine if you are working with a variable with people's favorite colors, where "Green" is encoded as 1, "Red" as 2, and "Blue" as 3.
+Imagine if you are working with a variable with people's favourite colours, where "Green" is encoded as 1, "Red" as 2, and "Blue" as 3.
 Let's say you calculate an average and you get 2,3.
 What does it mean?
 It is meaningless as (a) these categories are separate and act as independent entities, and (b) there is no order of these categories.
 To explore categorical variables we can use several methods.

 ### Frequencies